aws-samples/mlops-pipeline-prestodb/blog_post.md

 [hyperparameters](https://sagemaker.readthedocs.io/en/stable/api/utility/hyperparameters.html)
 and
 [SQL](https://aws.amazon.com/what-is/sql/#:~:text=Structured%20query%20language%20(SQL)%20is,relationships%20between%20the%20data%20values.)
-queries that are run at training, and inference steps to read data from PrestoDB.
-This solution is highly customizable for industry-specific use cases so that it can be used with minimal code changes via simple config file updates.
+queries that are executed at training, and inference steps to read data from PrestoDB.
+This solution is highly customizable for industry-specific use cases so that it can be used with minimal code changes via simple updates in the config file.

 An example of how a query is configured within the `config.yml` file is shown below.
 This query is used at the [data processing